ChainJackson/Chain.github.io/_pages/cv.md

   * Physics of Fluids (POF), Sept.
 2025 --

 # Research Projects
-1. The China Association for Science and Technology Young Elite Scientist Sponsorship Program, 2026.01-2027.12, Presided.
+1. The China Association for Science and Technology Young Elite Scientist Sponsorship Program, 2026.01-2027.12, Principal Investigator.
-2. Material characterization via contact analysis, supported by the Qiushi Rising Star Program of Zhejiang University, 2026.01-2028.06, Presided.
+2. Material characterization via contact analysis, supported by the Qiushi Rising Star Program of Zhejiang University, 2026.01-2028.06, Principal Investigator.
-3. Fundamental mechanical problems in nanoimprint under multi-field coupling, supported by the National Natural Science Foundation of China (No. 125B2042), 2026.01-2027.12, Presided.
+3. Fundamental mechanical problems in nanoimprint under multi-field coupling, supported by the National Natural Science Foundation of China (No. 125B2042), 2026.01-2027.12, Principal Investigator.
-4. Mechanical theories and experimental methods for high-throughput characterization of long-term service performance of materials, supported by the National Natural Science Foundation of China (No. 12192210), 2022.01-2026.12, Participated.
+4. Mechanical theories and experimental methods for high-throughput characterization of long-term service performance of materials, supported by the National Natural Science Foundation of China (No. 12192210), 2022.01-2026.12, Participant.

 <!--
 ## Publications (Papers & Conferences & Software)